sargentJE/myaccess-email-campaign/LinkedInPosts/07-why-we-pay/post.md

 - Testing is real work
 - Too many "accessibility" initiatives rely on unpaid labour from disabled people

-Every MyAccess project creates paid work and funds our wider services.
+Every MyWeb Access project creates paid work and funds our wider services.

 We'll talk more about this in our January webinar → [link]